Falcinspire/ScriptBlock/README.md

 ## Getting Started

 The language workspace is modelled after Golang.
 There is a central workspace that contains the source code and the outputs.
 The workspace will be set with the environment variable "ScriptBlockPath".
-Projects will have a name and a path.
-Together, the name and the path make up the qualified name, which will be used for `import` statements and project structure.
-The qualified name is planned to eventually include a version number/code as well.
-This is to make installing libraries trivial.
+Projects have a qualified name and a version.
+The qualified name is the location of the project both on github.com and on the local disk.
+The version will be included in the path on the local disk, and will be a release on github.
+The only exception is the version "LATEST", which signifies a developmental stage.
+The github representation for this is no release; the master branch, and the local disk representation is the qualified name followed by /LATEST.
-An example qualified name is `github.com/Falcinspire/predator`.
-This project would have the name "predator" and be stored at  `https:/github.com/Falcinspire/predator`.
-In a local workspace, this would be stored at `%ScriptBlockPath%/src/github.com/Falcinspire/predator`.
+An example qualified name is `github.com/Falcinspire/predator` and version is`'1.0.0`.
+This project would have the name "predator" and be stored at  `https:/github.com/Falcinspire/predator` with the tag `1.0.0`.
+In a local workspace, this would be stored at `%ScriptBlockPath%/src/github.com/Falcinspire/predator/1.0.0`.
 Project builds are stored in the bin folder, which is adjacent to the src folder.
 Example: